ndangelo/ndangelo.github.io/_posts/2020-04-28-Geometric-Line-Drawings.markdown

 <span style="text-align: center;">Hans Thiemann</span>

-##Assignment
+## Assignment

 **In your sketchbook complete the following:**

--- Create a simple geometric shape using a ruler.
+- Create a simple geometric shape using a ruler.
--- Create and build multiple shapes within it.
+- Create and build multiple shapes within it.
--- Create intersecting points.
+- Create intersecting points.
--- When you have completed your finished drawings and they have been approved.
+- When you have completed your finished drawings and they have been approved.
 Use Three colors to accent some of the shapes.
--- Before you start the above projects create small sketches first.
+- Before you start the above projects create small sketches first.
 Use two pages in your sketchbook.
 Quarter each sheet.
 Draw a sample drawing similar to the above directions.

 <div class="madtinker_main"><img src="https://s3.amazonaws.com/image-control-storage/2020/02/13140901/2020-02-13-13_07_04-Window.png" /></div>